 Nutrition Proper nutrition is a key to keeping your pet happy and healthy!
 It is estimated that 60% of cats are overweight.
 Special diets are commonly used to help reduce the risk of conditions such as oral health, urinary related issues such as bladder stones and kidney disease, weight management and much more!
 There are many options available to you to help your cat companion fight these common ailments.

 Dentistry If you’ve had a whiff of your pets’ breath and said “Eeeewwww!” you’re not alone!
-Dental disease is the most common problems found during a pet’s annual wellness exam.
+Dental disease is one of the most common problems found during a pet’s annual wellness exam.

 If left untreated, the bacteria can lead to issues such as gum disease, tooth infection, bone loss, chronic pain and infection of the kidneys, liver and even the heart.
 Veterinary dental treatment has evolved over the years.
 It requires general anesthesia so that the teeth can be thoroughly evaluated and cleaned.
 Dental x-rays are also taken to examine the health of the mouth.
 Talk with your doctor to see if dental treatment is necessary for your pet!